 Before you actually quit, it’s important to know why you’re doing it.
 Do you want to be healthier?
 Save money?
 Keep your family safe?
 If you’re not sure, ask yourself these questions:

 Still not sure?
 Different people have different reasons for quitting smoking.
-Why do you want to quit?
+Get ready to stop smoking by thinking about why you want to quit.

 Triggers are specific persons, places, or activities that make you feel like smoking.
 Knowing your smoking triggers can help you learn to deal with them.

-Cravings are short but intense urges to smoke.
-They usually only last a few minutes.
-Plan ahead and come up with a list of short activities you can do when you get a craving.
+Cravings are intense urges to smoke.
+Every craving is temporary, and having healthy ways to distract can help them fade more quickly.
+Plan ahead and come up with a list of activities you can do when you get a craving.

 You may be tempted to smoke to relieve these feelings.
 Just remember that they are temporary, no matter how powerful they feel at the time.